-Machine learning engineers—i.e., advanced programmers who develop artificial intelligence (AI) machines and systems that can learn and apply knowledge—are in high demand, as more companies adopt these technologies.
-These professionals perform sophisticated programming, and work with complex data sets and algorithms to train intelligent systems.
+Machine learning engineers — advanced programmers who develop artificial intelligence (AI) machines and systems that can learn and apply knowledge — are in high demand, as more companies adopt these technologies.
+ML engineers perform sophisticated programming and work with complex data sets and algorithms to train intelligent systems.

-While many fear that AI will soon replace jobs, at this phase in the technology's development, it is still creating positions like machine learning engineers, as companies need highly-skilled workers to develop and maintain a wide range of applications.
+While many fear that AI will soon replace jobs, at this phase in the technology’s development, it is still creating positions like the machine learning engineer, as companies need highly skilled workers to develop and maintain a wide range of applications.

-To help those interested in the field better understand how to break into a career in machine learning, we compiled the most important details and resources.
-This guide on how to become a machine learning engineer will be updated on a regular basis.
+To help those interested in the field better understand how to break into a career in machine learning, we compiled this collection of useful details and resources.
+We’ll regularly update this guide on how to become a machine learning engineer.

 What is machine learning?

-According to TechRepublic writers Hope Reese and Brandon Vigliarolo, machine learning is a branch of AI that gives computer systems the ability to automatically learn and improve from experience, rather than being explicitly programmed.
+Machine learning is a branch of AI that enables computer systems to automatically learn and improve from experience, rather than being explicitly programmed.
 In machine learning, computers use massive sets of data and apply algorithms to train on and make predictions.

-Machine learning systems are able to rapidly apply knowledge and training from large data sets to perform facial recognition, speech recognition, object recognition, translation, and many other tasks.
+Machine learning systems can rapidly apply knowledge and training from large data sets to perform facial recognition, speech recognition, object recognition, translation and many other tasks.

 - Top 5: Things to know about machine learning (TechRepublic)